Windsor Park Mall: 1976–2007: Windsor Park Mall

-2007-present: The Castle
+2007–2024: Rackspace ownership

 Rackspace entered the picture again in 2007.
 The company was rapidly outgrowing its newly leased corporate headquarters, which were in a building formerly used by Datapoint on the northwest side of San Antonio; seeking even more space, Rackspace bought the mall for $27 million.
 As part of its acquisition of Windsor Park, the city boundaries of San Antonio were modified to place 221 acre of land, including the former mall, into the suburb of Windcrest; that city had lost $100,000 in taxes each year since the mall's closure in 2005.
 Rackspace hired architect and urban planner Andrés Duany and renovated the former mall (now known as "The Castle") for more than $100 million, having received a $22 million grant from the state of Texas.
 Renovations also added environmentally friendly features such as a rainwater cistern and dual flush toilets; in 2009, The Castle received LEED Gold certification.
 By 2012, 3,200 employees worked at the former mall site.
 The redevelopment of Windsor Park has attracted retail and multi-family residential development geared to the higher incomes of Rackspace employees (on average $69,000 a year, compared to $37,000 a year, the local average), and Rackspace is developing a neighborhood park around the site.

 Among the features of The Castle are a two-story slide, 80 conference rooms, cable car-type gondolas repurposed from the closed Sky Ride at Brackenridge Park, a coffee shop and fitness center and art installations.
 The Castle also integrates the neon Food Court sign from the mall that was added in the 1987 renovations.
 As of 2013, 525000 ft2 of the 1200000 ft2 former mall has been renovated.
 In addition, in one of the escalator wells, there is a word search that held the Guinness World Record for world's largest word search at the time of its creation.

 The perimeter road around the center, which was added by Rackspace on a new route, is known as Fanatical Place (in reference to the company's value of "Fanatical Support"); another access road is named Racker Road, after the nickname for Rackspace employees.

+2024–present: Windcrest International Business Park

+In early 2024 the building was sold to Industrial Commercial Properties LLC, becoming known as the Windcrest International Business Park.